gussttaav/g-commerce-springboot-api/README.md

 Both images are automatically built and pushed to Docker Hub on every push to this branch using GitHub Actions.
 Refer to the [repository documentation](https://hub.docker.com/repository/docker/gussttaav/g-commerce-backend/general) if you want to deploy the full application with docker compose.

+After the image is pushed to Docker Hub the application is automatically deployed to an AWS EC2 instance pulling the created images and running the associated containers using Docker Compose.

 ## 📚 API Documentation

 ### OpenAPI (Swagger) Documentation